Exclusive Content:

 Are You Guilty of Using any of These 10 Christian Cliches?

 Oftentimes, we’ve grown up using these phrases that just come naturally.
 But, what do they mean?
 They can cause such confusion or create a level of inauthenticity.
-Let’s stop using these Christian cliches.
+Really, they can become Christian cliches.
+Let’s stop using these top 10 cliches, especially in churches.

 1. One of the most common Christian cliches — “Bless Your Heart”